The Psychology of Liberty

 As stated on the book’s cover, The Psychology of Liberty “is a visionary journey explaining a novel political system of freedom and justice named Self-Governing Capitalism.
 Objectivity and logic are utilized to discover truth both psychologically and politically.
 The book paints an inspiring picture of a world in which objective values of individuals are held supreme.”

 Here you will find the preface and table of contents, with links to the book’s chapters.
-Here’s the free and downloadable pdf version of the book.
-To purchase a physical copy: http://bookstore.xlibris.com/Products/SKU-0002496002/The-Psychology-of-Liberty.aspx
+Here’s the free and downloadable pdf version of the book, and link to purchase a physical copy.

 As of 2007, I released it (and everything else on this site) into the public domain, or copylefted it, which means that you don’t need to get permission to use what suits you.
 As the saying goes, all rites reversed; reprint what you like.
-If you want the full explanation as to why “intellectual property” is not a valid form of property, please check out chapter six of Complete Liberty: The Demise of the State and the Rise of Voluntary America, my second book.
+If you want the full explanation as to why “intellectual property” is not a valid form of property (contrary to what I mistakenly wrote in this first book of mine), please check out chapter six of Complete Liberty: The Demise of the State and the Rise of Voluntary America, my second book.

 Both personal and political enlightenment are explored with the guidance of logic, the method of noncontradictory identification.
 This yields a social/political system in which individuals and groups treat each other with understanding and respect.
 A culture of high self-esteem, happiness, voluntarism, and accompanying justice is thereby promoted.